ronan-mch/resist-ai/text.md

 - AI generated deep fake videos are used for [harassment](https://www.esafety.gov.au/newsroom/blogs/deepfake-damage-in-schools-how-ai-generated-abuse-is-disrupting-students-families-and-school-communities), or [political manipulation](https://www.npr.org/2024/12/21/nx-s1-5220301/deepfakes-memes-artificial-intelligence-elections).
 - AI generated images [flood social media](https://theconversation.com/what-is-ai-slop-why-you-are-seeing-more-fake-photos-and-videos-in-your-social-media-feeds-255538), drowning out human connections.
 - AI is being used to [generate bogus research articles](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3003152#sec008) hampering the scientific process.
-- Use of LLMs for personal therapy has been shown to be [fundamentally unsafe](https://futurism.com/stanford-therapist-chatbots-encouraging-delusions) and has been connected with [multiple cases of  psychotic breakdown]( https://osf.io/preprints/psyarxiv/cmy7n_v5)

 <a name="why-workers">
 ### Harming workers